Why Does The Republican Party Seem So Mean?

 Welcome to republican politics in the Obama era: a dark period in human history when small children ask bewildered adults, “Why are republicans so mean?”

-I will try to put aside my astonishment-from-wondering what a nightmare of a 6-year old featuring Paul Ryan and countless gray-haired men talking about rape and abortion might be like (would there be giant rabbits coated in crude oil carrying swords shaped like vaginal probes, or maybe talking trains that use coal and force all women to ride in the caboose behind the cattle cars?) – I’ll try to put all that aside, because it’s become a duty to answer this question… If only to ease the the minds of American children who pay attention to what’s happening in their government… and so that one day we can all tell them, “Don’t worry… Everything Is In Its Right Place now… it’s OK… it was all just a bad dream.
+I will try to put aside my astonishment-from-wondering what a nightmare of a 6-year old featuring Paul Ryan and countless gray-haired men parading on television talking about about rape and abortion might be like (would there be giant rabbits coated in crude oil carrying swords shaped like vaginal probes, or maybe talking trains that use coal and force all women to ride in the caboose behind the cattle cars?) – I’ll try to put all that aside, because it’s become a duty to answer this question… If only to ease the the minds of American children who pay attention to what’s happening in their government… and so that one day we can all tell them, “Don’t worry… Everything Is In Its Right Place now… it’s OK… it was all just a bad dream.
 You can go back to sleep now… it will all be better in the morning…“

-Does the Republican Party enjoy being cruel?
+Does the Republican Party enjoy being mean?

 Yes and no. First, it should be made very clear that we’re addressing the Republican Party, and the manner in which its more extreme factions behave.
 Here we’re talking about what’s been defined as the extreme right-wing.
 Both parties have fringes with their Helter Skelter type anger.
 Both parties have perfectly reasonable public servants, too.
 But what’s seems unique with the modern day Republican Party is the that it is allowing its paranoid, “Somebody’s Watching Me” fringe to steer the car as it careens down the freeway (pray it doesn’t have to go over any American bridges).

 The extreme right enjoys feeling as though they are being strong.
 Strong in its purity.
 The problem is, they’re a bit mixed up about what “strong” actually means in the context of governing.
 (Extreme believers have never been very keen on context, right Mr. Issa?)